 Her S16mm debut feature film Northeast, which premiered in the Tribeca Film Festival: On the Road, was praised by critics for its inventive camera work.
 In the documentary world, she frequently collaborates with Morgan Neville, notably shooting additional photography on the Academy Award-winning feature documentary 20 Feet From Stardom.
 For TV, Catherine shot on the new Netflix original series Abstract: The Art of Design (premiering at the Sundance Film Festival 2017), as well as the period show A Crime to Remember (2-time Emmy Award Winner for Best Cinematography and Visual Design.)
 When it comes to music, Catherine has photographed a wide variety of international artists including Prince, Barbara Streisand, The National, Florence and the Machine and Jurassic 5, among others.
 Her eclectic commercial work, from fashion to comedy spots, showcases her broad stylistic range.

-More recently, Catherine wrapped shooting on Todd Berger’s latest feature, currently titled Cover Versions, for Lakeshore Entertainment.
+More recently, Catherine wrapped shooting on Todd Berger’s latest feature, Cover Versions, for Lakeshore Entertainment which will be distributed by Sony later this year.
 No Light and No Land Anywhere, Catherine’s 6th feature, directed by Amber Sealey and executive produced by Miranda July, had its world premiere at the Los Angeles Film Festival in June 2016 (winning a Special Jury Award), and continues to make the festival rounds.